-The following objectives have been set for planning in regard to business development in the parish.

-- To extend the range of employment opportunities in the Parish. - To reduce commuting. - To allow for and allocate land for the growth of existing small and medium sized businesses. - To support new, home based businesses where this does not exacerbate existing traffic and parking problems. - To support farm diversification initiatives. - To encourage businesses and services that bring tourists into the parish on a day or overnight basis. - To support businesses which provide services for children, the elderly, and disabled residents.
+- 8.2.1 The following objective have been set for planning in regard to business development in the parish. - To extend the range of employment opportunities in the Parish. - To reduce commuting. - To allow for and allocate land for the growth of existing small and medium sized businesses. - To support new, home based businesses where this does not exacerbate existing traffic and parking problems. - To support farm diversification initiatives. - To encourage businesses and services that bring tourists into the parish on a day or overnight basis. - To support businesses which provide services for children, the elderly, and disabled residents.